-Note: Beginning January 1, 2017, a paper return filed by a corporation required to electronically file its Oregon corporation tax return may be rejected, unless a waiver request has been approved by the department prior to the filing of the paper return.
+Note: A paper return filed by a corporation required to electronically file its Oregon corporation tax return may be rejected, unless a waiver request has been approved by the department prior to the filing of the paper return.

 For a list of software vendors or for more information, search "e-filing" at www.oregon.gov/dor.